 Knowledge is Power: Screening for T1D

-Individuals can now get screened for T1D from home.
+Individuals can now get screened for type 1 diabetes (T1D) from home.
 JDRF just announced the T1Detect program – raising awareness and education of a new at-home screening test for T1D antibodies.
 Everyone, regardless of relation to someone with confirmed T1D, is eligible.
 If you or someone you love is interested in T1D screening, click here.

 A crash course in T1D